samforwill/nlp-campaign-messaging/README.md

 <img src="images/Candidates.png" alt="Candidates" width="600" style="display: block; margin: auto;">

-Most of these candidates were ruled out due to their opposition by 'Kooky/Extreme' candidates or the deletion of their campaign's Twitter accounts post-midterms (Emilia Sykes would have been fun to analyze and I love her glasses <3).
+Emilia Sykes would have been fun to analyze (and I love her glasses), but she deleted her campaign account following the election.
+Adam Frisch, who just barely fell short of victory in CO-03, was initially a candidate of interest, but was excluded due to the sheer volume of his tweets, which, thanks to Elon Musk's recent termination of free API access for Twitter, made data collection too labor-intensive.

-Adam Frisch, who just barely fell short of victory in CO-03, was initially a candidate of interest, but was excluded due to the sheer volume of his tweets, which,thanks to Elon Musk's recent termination of free API access for Twitter, made data collection too labor-intensive.
-The next deepest red district to pull out the win was...
+But ultimately, I found myself drawn to the candidate who arguably pulled off the biggest flip of the midterms.
+Her unique campaign and distinctive messaging strategy provided ample material for analysis, ultimately leading me to...

 <img src="images/MGP.png" alt="MGP" width="600" style="display: block; margin: auto;">